 A distributed system is a system spread across multiple servers on the network.
 Together it will complete tasks more efficiently than a single server.
 Depending on how we allocate the resource, a server may contain one or many nodes, like a program.
 A single node will process a unit of work.
 We can think of it as a single program to do one job or several smaller jobs but contribute to the final result.

-Since it does one job, we want it to do the job well, that is why we need the test also well.
+Since it does one job, we want it to do the job well.
+That is why we need the test also well.

 But things will soon become a mesh when the business grows.

-- But we don’t have much time, can we just write code and test it manually?
+- But we don’t have much time.
+Can we just write code and test it manually?

-Yeah, trust me, it doesn’t go well, the program will always lack unit tests.
+Yeah, trust me, it doesn’t go well.
+The program will always lack unit tests.

 Now, how should we make it better?

-- The worker should be small, do one job and do it well.
+The worker should be small, do one job and do it well.
 The test in the worker should cover its logic only.

-- Do the integration test on the service (and unit test for sure).
+Do the integration test on the service (and unit test for sure).

-- Use a robust testing lib, framework.
+Use a robust testing framework.

-Or we can change the architecture
+Or we can change the architecture.

-To avoid dealing with the tightening of services, workers and the database.
+To avoid dealing with the tightening of services, workers, and the database.
 The more loosely it is, the easier it is to test.

-- Environment based behaviour.
-For example, in the old way, we simulate the production then the logging module will send logs to the elastic search server, we can only avoid it by mocking the server.
-But in Clean Architecture, we apply the dependency injection, then we can config it to just send the log to the console in the dev or test environment console.
+Environment-based behavior.
+For example, in the old way, we simulated the production then the logging module sent logs to the elastic search server.
+We can only avoid it by mocking the server.
+But in Clean Architecture, we apply the dependency injection.
+Then we can configure it to just send the log to the dev or test environment console.